NC256/Closest-Pair-of-Points-Problem/README.md

   }
 }
 ```
 This isn't meant to be exact code, but hopefully it gives you an example of what brute force looks like.
-You can write it slightly more efficiently, but no matter what you do with this approach the runtime complexity always be O(n^2).
+You can write it slightly more efficiently, but no matter what you do with this approach the runtime complexity will always be O(n^2).
 That means that if you have 50 points to compare, this code will calculate the distance roughly 50\*50 times.
 That's not terrible, but if you were working with 100,000 points that would mean 100,000\*100,000 comparisons.

-Oh and if you want to see exact code, it's included in [the source code](src/Main.java).
+Oh, and if you want to see the exact code, it's included in [the source code](src/Main.java).
 See the method called bruteForce, around line ~202.

 How fast is Brute force then?
 Number of points | Time Taken (On my computer)